YangPiCui/ErgonomicVerticalKeyboard/Versions/README.md

 * Move enter key away from space key slightly.
 * Tilt control and windows keys slightly
 * Redesign handgrip into a palm rest
-* Tighten switch mount tolerance for the top plates so the keys don't wiggle side to side
+* Tighten switch mount tolerance so the keys don't wiggle side to side
 * Increase LED clearance hole diameter.
 * Fix bug and thin walls from 1.8 to 1.5
 * Reduce Text Height
-Add QWERTY keymap
-Update Versioning
-  Keyboard Layout Editor
-  EVK's QMK Github
-  Github links
-CSDN博客 翻译中文

 ## [EVK_v0.2](EVK_v0.2)
 * Use normal keycaps for thumbkeys